Year of Publication

 Furthermore, in order to assess the genuine impact of intellectual property, it is necessary for government agencies related to statistics, employment, and intellectual property to cooperate and conduct systematic long-term follow-up research on how the firms raise performance and employment with registered intellectual property over time.

 Shin, Soon Ho, "The impact of intellectual property on provincial unemployment rates in South Korea" (2017).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 282.